 HALF A HOUSE

 Half A House is a long, thin building broken up by courtyards.
-It reimagines a typical dual-occupancy development as a co-occupancy home filled with light, outlook and air.
+These gardens permeate the home, providing each room with green outlook and filtered natural light.

-The design also redefines the garden conditions of a typical home.
 Half A House proposes a common front and back yard, imagining these as spaces for shared socialising, play and supervision.
+In the front and rear yards, the dividing wall steps down to provide a looser, shared edge of benches and planter beds.
+It provides the demarcation of a fence, without blocking neighbours.
 The side boundaries, meanwhile, are transformed into private gardens and spaces for retreat.

-Half A House is designed for a sloping, bushland lot and, as a consequence, the building gradually steps down its site.
+Half A House is designed for a sloping, bushland lot and, as a consequence, gradually steps down its site.
 This approach is experienced joyfully in the building’s section and interior.
-Subtle level changes define different spaces, while keeping the family connected across a continuous, single storey.
+Subtle level changes define different spaces while keeping the family connected across a continuous, single storey.
 At a human scale, the steps become studies, niches and daybeds upon which to perch, read and work.

-Half A House is contemporary, and yet respects its single storey context.
+Half A House is contemporary and sculptural, and yet remains respectful of its context.
 It sneaks density behind a well-proportioned façade that is sympathetic and unassuming.
-In reference to the masonry that defines Sydney’s suburbs, the house is built from thinly proportioned blockwork.
+In reference to the masonry that defines Sydney’s suburbs, the house is built from concrete blockwork.
 The roof is supported on fanned rafters, which lift north to draw sun inside.

-Half A House is a strategic and modular design proposal.
-This dual-occupancy design could be appropriated to suit the many sloping sites in Sydney’s middle ring, where the modules could be adjusted to step down the terrain.
+Half A House is a strategic design proposal based off a modular grid.
+This dual-occupancy design could be appropriated to suit the many sloping sites in Sydney’s middle suburbs, where the modules could be adjusted to step down the terrain.

-Half A House doubles occupation on a typical suburban block, replacing one house with two.
-In doing so, it argues for considerate and gradual density in our suburbs.
+Half A House argues for considerate and gradual density in our suburbs.
 Rather than standing out, or towering tall, it deliberately stitches in to its context.
+As a proposal, it asks questions about how we can improve density within suburbia, without sacrificing beauty, elegance or craft.

 Half A House was formed in response to the Missing Middle design competition, run by the New South Wales Department of Planning and the New South Wales Government Architect's Office.
 This proposal was a runner-up in this competition.